Welcome to David Clarke's home page.

 Space to place documents temporarily for uploading.

-Looking for my course web pages?
-Go to my Teaching slide.
+Looking for textbook support?
+Go to my AfciMHD slide.
 ZEUS-3D or AZEuS?
 Go to my Research slide.
 Primers and manuals?
 Go to my Document bar.

 Background: ZEUS-3D simulation showing the magnetic energy density in a super-Alfvénic turbulent medium.